Two Heads are Better than One: Robust Learning Meets Multi-branch Models: Introduction

 However, in recent years, the improvement in robustness of the model seems to be less effective and practical.
-To further advance the model robustness, ~\citet{carmon2019unlabeled}, ~\citet{najafi2019robustness} and ~\citet{zhai2019adversarially} pioneered the use of additional data (under both supervised and semi-supervised settings). ~\citet{gowal2020uncovering} trained a model on CIFAR-10 against $\ell_{\infty}$ perturbations of size $\epsilon = 8/255$ with a maximum enhancement of $+8.73\%$ robust accuracy when using additional unlabeled data, uncovering the importance of additional datasets for robustness of the model obtained from adversarial training.
+To further advance the model robustness, Carmon et al.~\cite{carmon2019unlabeled}, Najafi et al.~\cite{najafi2019robustness} and Zhai et al.~\cite{zhai2019adversarially} pioneered the use of additional data (under both supervised and semi-supervised settings).
+Gowal et al.~\cite{gowal2020uncovering} trained a model on CIFAR-10 against $\ell_{\infty}$ perturbations of size $\epsilon = 8/255$ with a maximum enhancement of $+8.73\%$ robust accuracy when using additional unlabeled data, uncovering the importance of additional datasets for robustness of the model obtained from adversarial training.

 Although the methods listed above have proven to be very effective and continually advance the boundaries of model robustness, these works mainly focus on the data for adversarial training but the model.
 As we observed, they are all subject to the same restrictions, namely, that the solution space of the model leveraged is onefold and immutable, leaving it open to white-box attacks.
 It is also evident from the experimental observations that as one increases the scope limitation of perturbation, they produce a significant decrease in robust accuracy.